How risky is eating red meat? New papers provoke controversy

 The journal, Annals of Internal Medicine, defended the work and said the request to have it pulled before publication is not how scientific discourse is supposed to happen.
 Guyatt called the attempt to halt publication “silly.”

 In the papers, the authors sought to gauge the potential impact of eating less meat, noting the average of two to four servings a week eaten in North America and Western Europe.
 They said the evidence for cutting back wasn’t compelling.
-For example, they found that cutting three servings a week would result in seven fewer cancer deaths per 1,000 people.
+For example, they found that cutting three servings of red meat a week would result in seven fewer cancer deaths per 1,000 people.

 Based on the analyses, a panel of the international researchers said people do not have to cut back for health reasons.
 But they note their own advice is weak and that they didn’t take into account other factors, such as animal welfare and the toll meat production has on the environment.